Los Filos Expansion

 Overview

 In October 2022, Equinox Gold released an updated feasibility study for an expansion at Los Filos.
-With continued development of the Bermejal underground deposit and construction of a 10,000 tonne-per-day carbon-in-leach (CIL) processing plant, the Los Filos mine life would be extended to 14.5 years with life-of-mine (LOM) average annual production increasing to 280,000 ounces of gold (2023-2036) at all-in sustaining costs of $1,081 per ounce.
+Based on the feasibility study, with continued development of the Bermejal underground deposit and construction of a 10,000 tonne-per-day carbon-in-leach (CIL) processing plant, the Los Filos mine life would be extended to 14.5 years with life-of-mine (LOM) average annual production increasing to 280,000 ounces of gold at all-in sustaining costs of $1,081 per ounce (using 2022 input prices).
 Total LOM production is estimated at 3.97 million ounce of gold.
-Peak production during 2025-2030 averages 360,000 ounces of gold per year.
+Peak production is estimated to average 360,000 ounces of gold per year.

-Constructing and operating the CIL plant, compared to the current heap leach only scenario, extends the Los Filos mine life by approximately four years and adds more than 1.1 million ounces of gold to LOM production.
+Constructing and operating the CIL plant, compared to the current heap leach only scenario, would extend the Los Filos mine life by approximately four years and add more than 1.1 million ounces of gold to LOM production.

 Expansion Highlights